“Enlarge the place of your tent,

 lengthen your cords,

 For you will spread out to the right and to the left;

 your descendants will dispossess nations

 and settle in their desolate cities.” — Isaiah 54:2–3

-There is a story told about two different childless couples who go to a rabbi for a blessing.
+A story is told about two different childless couples who go to a rabbi for a blessing.
 Each couple shares with the rabbi the pain and suffering that they are going through and how much they want to be blessed with a child.
 Both leave the rabbi with words of encouragement and a blessing.

 Within a year, one couple is blessed with a healthy baby while the other couple goes year after year still waiting.
 After years of disappointment, the husband of the still-childless couple goes back to the rabbi and voices his complaint.
 “Why is it that we are still waiting for a child when the other couple who came to you around the same time that we did was blessed almost immediately?”
 The rabbi replied, “When you left, you appreciated the blessing and waited to see if it would come true.
 When the other couple left, they went out and bought a stroller.
 Their faith created the vessel in which to receive the blessing.”

-Similarly, in this week’s Haftorah, the fifth in a series of seven meant to prepare us for the High Holy Days with words of encouragement, we are told to take actions that will lead to blessings.
+Similarly, in today’s verses from Isaiah, we are told to take actions that will lead to blessings.
 “Enlarge the place of your tent, stretch your tent curtains wide, do not hold back.”
 Israel is told to make room for the exiles who will soon be returning.
 No, they had not come yet, but the people were to get ready, make preparations, and have faith that it would happen.